 IT’S SPRING AND IT’S TIME TO DETOX …YOUR LIVING ROOM AND BEDROOMS

-Wow, it is hard to believe it is nearly the end of September and I still have a bit of spring cleaning to do.
+Wow, it is hard to believe it is October and I still have a bit of spring cleaning to do.
 My children are on school holidays, which means a bit more of a mess around the house.
 Do you find you have to put your plans on hold when the children are home from school?
 I certainly do, so I tend to shorten my to-do list or have fewer expectations, otherwise I would be pulling my hair out.

 Anyway, back to cleaning.
 I thought we should tackle the living room and bedrooms this week.
 They are the areas we relax in and for most, spent a lot of time in, so it is worth making sure there are no items that could be harmful to your health.
 You will be surprised at the type of items that can be toxic.
 So let’s get detoxing!

 Flame retardants (Polybrominated diphenyl ethers (PBDEs))

 These can be found on your couch and bed mattress and have been shown to have hormone-disrupting effects, in particular, on oestrogen and thyroid hormones.
 The PBDEs are inhaled and can accumulate in the body, particularly areas such as the blood, breast milk, and fat tissues.
 Some countries have banned the use, but it is worth being aware and asking the question if buying a new piece of furniture.